zhangys11/docker-ai/README.md

     You may also use apt-get, but generally the apt tool is favored. apt merges functionalities of apt-get and apt-cache

-> apt install python3-pip build-essential swig python3-dev nodejs npm git nano gedit python-is-python3
+> apt install python3-pip build-essential swig python3-dev nodejs npm git nano gedit python-is-python3 lsb-core wget

 > apt install libjpeg-dev zlib1g-dev